 TikTok has taken the world by storm.
 In Q1 of 2020, TikTok became the most downloaded app in the world, surpassing incumbents like Facebook and Instagram.

 The short-form video platform has become a media destination in its own right, pushing past its initial content reputation as a place to see lip-synched songs, silly dances, and pranks gone wrong.
-Instead, the platform is chock-full of every flavor of creator: from cooks like Alejandra serving up culinary delights to creator couples like itsthescotts giving viewers a peek into family life.
-While TikTok’s interface boasts a selection of tools to add filters, music, and effects, some creators opt to add third-party editing tools to their creator economy tech stack, bringing their own unique touch to videos.
+Instead, the platform is chock full of every flavor of creator.
+While TikTok’s interface boasts a selection of tools to add filters, music, and effects, some creators opt to add third-party editing tools to their tech stack, bringing their own unique touch to videos.

 TikTok’s popularity has spawned imitation apps, including Snapchat Spotlight, Instagram Reels, and YouTube Shorts.
 For some TikTok creators, these tools are complementary and add an extra distribution channel from them to repost their original content.